Akuli/jou/doc/compiler_internals/lazy-recompile.md

 There are a few ways to recompile only the parts of the project that changed.
-The most traditional way is to look at file system timestamps, typically the "modified time" of the files, also known as mtime.
+The most traditional way is to look at file system timestamps, typically the "modified time" of the files, also known as **mtime**.

 When a file is modified, the file system remembers *when* it was modified.
 For example if `foo.jou` is newer than `foo.o`,